VarunBhide/Temperature-sensor-max6675/README.md

   #### iii.Wifi Setup
  - Turn on the Wifi
  - Add SSID and passward in source code

+   #### iv.Debbing & copiling
    - Debug & compile the code
    - Dump the code in Node MCU
-   - open the seril monitor to see the result
+   - Open the seril monitor to see the result
-   - wait untill the the nodeMCU connrcts to the wifi
+   - Wait untill the the NodeMCU connects to the wifi

  ## Circuit Diagram